 How to Edit a PDF on Mac in 2021

 Looking for a cost-efficient PDF Editor to help you edit PDF on Mac?
 Are Adobe Acrobat DC or Adobe Acrobat X Pro for Mac too expensive for your budget?
 We've got good news for you: there are other options on the market that let you edit PDF on Mac without breaking the bank.
 So, wondering how to edit a PDF on Mac?
-If you want a cheaper alternative to Adobe Acrobat, there are much more cost-effective options on the market, including PDFelement.
+If you want a cheaper alternative to Adobe Acrobat, there are much more cost-effective options on the market, including PDFelement for Mac.
 This program lets you edit PDF on macOS Sierra, High Sierra, Mojave, Catalina, and Big Sur.

 How to Edit PDF File on Mac with a PDF Editor

 Below are a few simple steps to help you edit PDF documents in macOS.
 This is how you edit a PDF file with PDFelement.

 Step 1.
 Open PDF Files